oChef is a touch projection interface that works as a cooking assistant that helps you prepare

 It's important to highlight the fact that throughout the project, the Sony Xperia Projector allowed us to define some ground rules to use this technology and apply them into the design concepts.

 To validate the user needs, we decided to go through the cooking process ourselves.
-We used the personas to ask the questions they could have during the process.
 The whole process was divided in two main parts: “pre-cooking” where the user prepares the ingredients and sets everything to start cooking & “cooking process” where the user goes through the step-by-step cooking.

-Based on the scenarios we did a brainstorm of features that would improve the user experience.
-After analysing the brainstorm the features were filtered between the ones that were necessary and the ones that were not necessary, based on the "user questions" mentioned above to finally decide the final features for the system.
+We did a brainstorm of features that would improve the user experience.
+These features were filtered between the ones that were necessary and the ones that were not necessary for the system.

 After analysing the user journey (cooking scenario) and the user needs (features) we created the flow for general use cases.
-Before creating the final information architecture we validated the features with some possible users.
+We validated the features with some possible users.

 Once we had the technology, the user needs and the basic content, we created concepts for the interface design.
 We started creating sketches on paper to analyze them and turn them into digital low fidelity wireframes.

 The main challenge was to decide which information was necessary for the user.
-At first we wanted the user to have a working space at the bottom, but then we decided to give more space to the instructions and the steps.
-We tried some variations for the timeline element on the top.
 Finally we placed clear and simple CTA’s (Call to Action) for the user inside the step-by-step process.

 Moodboards for the look & feel to get a sense of how the interface could look like.
 The layout, animation and visual elements were based in the decisions from previous phases.